swapnalikadam/swapnalikadam/README.md

 ### Hi there, I am Swapnali👋

 With more than four years of industry experience in web development, I have cultivated expertise in key technologies including React.js, Node.js, NoSQL databases, and Express.js.
-Additionally, I possess knowledge of the JavaScript framework Knockout.js.
+Additionally, I possess knowledge of the JavaScript framework Knockout.js and SQL database.
 Recently, I completed my master's in computer science, augmenting my proficiency in the field.
 I am currently seeking opportunities in software development, eager to apply my skills and contribute valuable insights to innovative projects.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=swapnalikadam)](https://github.com/anuraghazra/github-readme-stats)